costinchelu/DOCS/Java Elements/Java OOP.md

-## Name OOP principles that you know
+## OOP principles

 ![Object Oriented Programming Principles](images/oop.jpg)

 **Abstract** means a concept or an idea which is not associated with any particular instance.
 Using abstract class/interface we express the intent of the class rather than the actual implementation.
-In a way, one class should not know the inner details of another in order to use it, just knowing the interfaces should be good enough.
+In a way, <u>one class should not know the inner details of another in order to use it</u>, just knowing the interfaces should be good enough.

-**Encapsulation** is the mechanism of hiding of data implementation by restricting access to public methods.
+**Encapsulation** is the mechanism of <u>hiding of data</u> implementation by restricting access to public methods.
 Instance variables are kept private and accessor methods are made public to achieve this.

 **Inheritances** expresses “**is-a**” and/or “**has-a**” relationship between two objects.
 Using Inheritance, in derived classes we can reuse the code of existing super classes.
 In Java, concept of “is-a” is based on class inheritance (using extends) or interface implementation (using implements).
 For example, *FileInputStream* "is-a" *InputStream* that reads from a file.

 **Polymorphism** means one name many forms.
 It is further of two types — static and dynamic.
 Static polymorphism is achieved using method overloading and dynamic polymorphism using method overriding.
 It is closely related to inheritance.
 We can write a code that works on the superclass, and it will work with any subclass type as well.

 ## Inheritance vs Composition